-Some of the Stevia products currently available on the market differ enormously in quality.
+The Stevia products currently available on the market sometimes differ enormously in quality.
 This is decisive for the taste and effect of the sweetener.

 You should therefore look carefully when buying Stevia products.
 The rule of quality over quantity should have priority in your purchase decision.

 - Sweetener of natural origin

 - Up to 450 times sweeter than table sugar

 - Can prevent cravings | US National Library of Medicine National Institutes of Health

 - Calorie free

 - Lyme disease antibacterial effect | European Journal of Microbiology and Immunology